Mengding Ganlu (Sweet Dew)

 A young early spring green tea that has a rich but mellow and long-lasting flavor.
 Sweet with roasted chestnut aromas and bright spring vegetable and mineral flavors.
 Made in the region of Sichuan Province where tea was first cultivated over 2000 years ago.

-Every year this is the first tea available in our catalog from the early spring.
+Every year this is the first tea available in our standard catalog.

 - Tea Origin